 - > Good organization options

-Aer Travel Pack 2 Backpack – Best Overall Carry On Backpack
+Aer Travel Pack 2 Backpack – Best Overall Carry On Backpack for EU Residents

 Pack this bag full for your flight and then carry around just your necessities once you’re at your destination.
 It transitions easily from daypack to carry on without screaming, “Backpacker carrying my entire life in my backpack” as you walk by.
 If you enjoy well-made backpacks, you’ll love this one.